 HDD Health Check

 It’s worth pointing out that most of the warning signs for a failing SSD are similar to those of an HDD.
-The software you use to check SSD health will generally work for HDDs too.
+The software you use to check SSD will generally work for HDDs too.
 Just be sure to check the software specifications to make sure.

 SSD Drives and S.M.A.R.T